Flights with Oversales

 - a passenger who was previously denied boarding on the same ticket.

-Any passenger who is denied boarding for a reason that is within the airline's control and is not required for safety—for example, commercial overbooking or a change in aircraft due to scheduled maintenance—would be entitled to compensation.
-A passenger's compensation is based on the length of the delay of arrival at their final destination.
+Any passenger who is denied boarding for a reason that is within the airline's control and is not required for safety – for example, commercial overbooking or a change in aircraft due to scheduled maintenance – would be entitled to compensation.
+A passenger's compensation would be based on length of delay at arrival at their final destination.